Federated Unlearning: How to Efficiently Erase a Client in FL?: Unlearning a Client

-During a federated training round $t$, the goal of a client is to learn a local model that \textit{minimizes} the (local) empirical risk, i.e., to solve the following optimization problem:
+To motivate our formulation, let us establish some notation for the federated training phase.
+In each round, the goal of a client is to learn a local model that \textit{minimizes} the (local) empirical risk, i.e., to solve the following problem:

 where $L(\vect{w};(\vect{x}_j,y_j))$ is the loss of the prediction on example $(\vect{x}_j,y_j)$ made with model parameters $\vect{w}$.
 Each client locally makes several passes of (mini-batch stochastic) \textit{gradient descent} to find a model that has \textit{low} empirical loss.
-(It is also possible to use other optimization algorithms.)
+(It is also possible to use other optimization algorithms, e.g., Adam.)

-We argue that a natural idea for unlearning is to \textit{reverse} this learning process.
-That is, during unlearning, instead of learning model parameters that minimize the empirical loss, the client strives to learn the model parameters to \textit{maximize} the loss.
-To find a model with \textit{large} empirical loss, the client can simply make several local passes of (mini-batch stochastic) \textit{gradient ascent}.
-However, simply maximizing the loss with gradient ascent can be problematic, the loss is unbounded, which is often the case in practice, e.g., the cross-entropy loss.
-In the case of an unbounded loss, each gradient step moves towards a model that increases the loss, and after several steps it is likely to produce an arbitrary model similar to a random model.